The Queen of Corinth: Synopsis

 The play is set in ancient Greece.
-The city-state of Corinth is ruled by a Queen (otherwise unnamed), a middle-aged widow with an adult son, Theander.
-The Queen is a virtuous, just, and capable ruler, but Theander is "a vicious Prince," and the play's villain.
-For some time before the play's action starts, Theander has been the intended husband of Merione, a young ward of the Queen who has grown to adulthood in her court.
+The city-state of Corinth is ruled by a Queen (otherwise unnamed), a middle-aged widow with an adult son, Theanor.
+The Queen is a virtuous, just, and capable ruler, but Theanor is "a vicious Prince," and the play's villain.
+For some time before the play's action starts, Theanor has been the intended husband of Merione, a young ward of the Queen who has grown to adulthood in her court.
 This situation changes at the start of the play: Corinth's military conflict with Argos has been resolved peacefully, and the Argosian ruler Agenor has come to Corinth with the Queen's general Leonidas to formalize the peace.
 The Queen decides to promote a dynastic marriage between Agenor and Merione.
-Theander is unhappy at losing his intended bride.
+Theanor is unhappy at losing his intended bride.

 Simultaneously, a young Corinthian named Euphanes has returned home from foreign travels.
 He is a younger son, and like many younger sons under the system of primogeniture, he has little in life, the family estates having descended to the older brother Crates upon their father's death.
 Crates is a mean-spirited individual who resents his younger brother's virtues and natural gifts.
-Crates is also a key follower of Theander, and his primary assistant in evil deeds to come.
+Crates is also a key follower of Theanor, and his primary assistant in evil deeds to come.
 The Queen, however, responds very positively to Euphanes on their first meeting, and he quickly becomes her new favorite.
-This instant promotion only adds to the resentments of Theander and Crates.
+This instant promotion only adds to the resentments of Theanor and Crates.
 Euphanes enjoys the Queen's favor without restraint; her anger flairs when he requests permission to marry a young woman named Beliza – but the Queen soon recovers from her irritation.
 (Queen Elizabeth was famous for resenting, and interfering with, the marriage plans of her courtiers; the Queen in this play bears general resemblances to Elizabeth.)